 One of the easiest ways to make a cannabis pesto is to use a cannabis-infused olive oil in place of some or all of the extra-virgin olive oil called for in the recipe.

-You can use this cannabis coconut oil recipe to make your own infused olive oil, simply swap the coconut oil for extra-virgin olive oil.
+You can use this cannabis olive oil recipe to make your own infused olive oil.
 Once you have a cannabis-infused olive oil, you can use it anywhere, in any recipe.

 Use Leftover Cannabis Pulp